ebertolazzi/Malloc/README.rst

 A collection of useful code for C++ applications:

-- Terminal coloring use code from `https://github.com/agauniyal/rang`
+- Terminal coloring use code from `https://github.com/agauniyal/rang` by Abhinav Gauniyal (license `http://unlicense.org`)
-- Stream compression use code from `https://github.com/geromueller/zstream-cpp`
+- Stream compression use code from `https://github.com/geromueller/zstream-cpp` by Jonathan de Halleux and Gero Müller
-- Stream formatting use code from  `https://fmt.dev`
+- Stream formatting use code from  `https://fmt.dev` by Victor Zverovich (MIT license)
+- Table formatting use code from  `https://github.com/Bornageek/terminal-table` by Andreas Wilhelm (Apache License, Version 2.0) partially rewritten.

 in addition a TreadPool class, TicToc class for timing, Malloc class for easy allocation with traking of allocated memory.